 Arizona slot machine casino gambling consists of 25 tribal casinos offering 15,600 slots, video poker, video blackjack, and video keno gaming machines.
 Minimum theoretical payout limits have been set for video keno (75%), games-of-chance (80%), and perfect-play games-of-skill (83%).
 The maximum bet on gaming machines is $25.

-Arkansas slot machine casino gambling consists of two racetracks with gaming machines having a minimum theoretical payout limit of 83%.
-While all machines have the legally- required skill-based gaming option, it often goes unused on a secondary screen in preference to a Vegas-style game found on the primary screen.
+Arkansas slot machine casino gambling consists of two racetracks with gaming machines and a tribal casino having a minimum theoretical payout limit of 83%.
+All machines have the legally required skill-based gaming option, often unused is a secondary screen in preference to a Vegas-style game found on the primary screen.